TalhaEllahi28/Truck-Management-System/README.md

 # Truck-Management-System
-First restore the database with the TruckManagement.bak file which is attachted with the email Then unzip the project
+1. First restore the database with the TruckManagement.bak file which is present in the project.
+2. Then unzip the project.
-Update the connection string according to your system Run the project
+3. Update the connection string according to your system.
+4. Run the project.